HUNT FOR HAPPINESS WEEK

-There’s always a special emphasis on activities for kids — teachers can use them in the classroom, parents at home, and youth leaders in their programs and the activity links are listed below.
+There’s always a special emphasis on activities for kids — teachers can use them in the classroom, parents at home, and youth leaders in their programs.
+The activity links are listed below.

 In 2006, we asked the governors of all 50 states for a Proclamation for our 5th Hunt for Happiness Week.
 How did your governor respond?